 Asana

-Asana posted various video ads that appeared in Facebook feeds, using humor and relatable situations to demonstrate the challenges of managing multiple tasks and how Asana’s project management tool can help.
+Asana posted various video ads that appeared in Facebook feeds, using humour and relatable situations to demonstrate the challenges of managing multiple tasks and how Asana’s project management tool can help.
 The native format and engaging animation made it stand out from traditional text-based ads.

 Spotify “Wrapped”